 application letter definition and purpose

-2. Official Job Application Letter
+2. Job Application Letter

 application letter definition and purpose